kyleterry/tenyks/README.md

 giving your friends authentication tokens they can use to authenticate their services with your IRC bot.
 If someone is trouble, you cut them off.

+I'm also planning a 2.0 branch which will use ZeroMQ instead of Redis.
+I like embedded stuff.

 ## Credit where credit is due

 Service oriented anything isn't new.
 This idea came from an old